Forklift courses for all

 "Every employer shall ensure that any of his employees who supervises or manages the use of work equipment has received adequate training for purposes of health and safety, including training in the methods which may be adopted when using the work equipment, any risks which such use may entail and precautions to be taken."

 Using forklift equipment can be dangerous, making training essential.
 Choosing the right company to provide training for your business is an important decision.
 South Coast Forklift Training understand that Health and Safety in the workplace is paramount.
-That is why every forklift course we deliver starts with the Health and Safety at work Act 1974.
-We explain both employers and employees duties under this act and their responsibilities in helping their employer to comply with the law.
+That is why every forklift course we deliver starts with the Health and Safety at Work Act 1974.
+We explain both employer's and employees' duties under this act and their responsibilities in helping their employer to comply with the law.

 On top of basic forklift training staff must also be regularly refreshed, every 3 – 5 years is recommended.
 Failure to carry out and refresh forklift training may invalidate any business insurance cover.
 If an incident were to occur and it's proven the company was at fault they may be fined and owners sent to jail.

-Acredited forklift courses
+Accredited forklift courses